rasendubi/blog/posts/2014-10-26-7-things-you-should-know-about-make.md

 description: A couple of useful make details.
 ---

-[Make](http://en.wikipedia.org/wiki/Make_(software)) is a simple and powerful tool for automatically building any type of files out of others.
-However, some programmers experience issues writing makefiles and reinvent things not knowing some basic Make things.
+[Make](http://en.wikipedia.org/wiki/Make_(software)) is a simple and powerful tool for automatically building any files out of others.
+However, some programmers experience issues writing makefiles and reinvent things without knowing some basic Make things.

 <!--more-->